-Ordinary Resolution 2 Re-election of Lye Jun Fei Ordinary Resolution 3 Re-appointment of Nik Mustapha Bin Muhamad Ordinary Resolution 4 Re-appointment of Messrs UHY as the Auditors of the Company and authorise the Directors to determine their remuneration Ordinary Resolution 5 Payment of Directors' Fees Ordinary Resolution 6 Authority to Issue Shares Ordinary Resolution 7 Proposed Renewal of Authority for Share Buy-Back Please indicate with an 'against the resolutions. he thinks fit.
-"X" in the space provided whether you wish you In the absence of specific direction, your proxy i r votes to may vote be cast for oi or abstain as Signed on this day of 2017 Signature of Sharehold der(s) / Co mmon Seal
+Resolution Agenda For Against Ordinary Resolution 1 Re-election of Tee Wee Keat Ordinary Resolution 2 Re-election of Yap Kok Eng Ordinary Resolution 3 Re-appointment of Nik Mustapha Bin Muhamad Ordinary Resolution 4 Re-appointment of Messrs UHY as the Auditors of the Company and authorise the Directors to determine their remuneration Ordinary Resolution 5 Payment of Directors' Fees for the financial year ended 31 August 2017 Ordinary Resolution 6 Payment of Directors' Fees from 1 September 2017 until the next Annual General Meeting Ordinary Resolution 7 Authority to Issue Shares Ordinary Resolution 8 Proposed Renewal of Authority for Share Buy-Back

+Please indicate with an "X" in the space provided whether you wish your votes to be cast for or against the resolutions.
+In the absence of specific direction, your proxy may vote or abstain as he thinks fit.

+Signed on this day of 2018

+Signature of Shareholder(s) / Common Seal

 - For the purpose of determining who shall be entitled to attend this Annual General Meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
-Bhd. to make available a Record of Depositors as at 16 January 2017 and only members whose name appear on such Record of Depositors shall be entitled to attend and vote at the meeting. - A member of the Company entitled to attend and vote at the meeting is entitled to appoint not more than two (2) proxies to attend and vote in his stead.
+Bhd. to make available a Record of Depositors as at 15 January 2018 and only members whose name appear on such Record of Depositors shall be entitled to attend and vote at the meeting. - 2.
+A member of the Company entitled to attend and vote at the meeting is entitled to appoint not more than two (2) proxies to attend and vote in his stead.
 Where a member appoints two proxies, the appointment shall be invalid unless the member specifies the proportion of his holdings to be represented by each proxy.
-A proxy may but need not be a member of the Company and the provision of Section 149(1)(b) of the Act shall not apply. - 3.
+A proxy may but need not be a member of the Company. - 3.
 Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991 which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("Omnibus Account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each Omnibus Account it holds. - 4.
 The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing, or if the appointor is a corporation, either under its common seal or the hand of its officer or its duly authorised attorney. - 5.
-The instrument appointing a proxy shall be deposited at the office of the Share Registrar of the Company situated at Level 6, Symphony House, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time set for holding the meeting or at any adjournment thereof.
+The instrument appointing a proxy shall be deposited at the office of the Share Registrar of the Company situated at Level 6, Symphony House, Pusat Dagangan Dana 1, Jalan PJU 1A/46, 47301 Petaling Jaya, Selangor Darul Ehsan not less than forty-eight (48) hours before the time set for holding the meeting or at any adjournment thereof. - 6.
+Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to a vote by way of a poll.